Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables

 where $V(t',0)=e^{-i H_0 t'}$ is the propagator that governs the unquenched dynamics, and $U(t,0)$ the propagator of the quenched dynamics.
-In analogy to Eq.~\eqref{eq:GLE}, it is worth observing that the Loschmidt echo in (\ref{eq:extended_GLE}) is the characteristic function of the KDQ for the random variable $\tilde{E}_{f}-E_{i}$.
+In analogy to Eq.~\eqref{eq:GLE}, the Loschmidt echo in (\ref{eq:extended_GLE}) is the characteristic function of the KDQ for the random variable $\tilde{E}_{f}-E_{i}$.
 Clearly, the latter contains more information than Eq.~\eqref{eq:GLE}, which is recovered as a marginal or by setting $t'=0$: $\mathcal{G}_\rho(t'=0,t)=\tr{\rho \, U(t,0)}$ (see also Table~\ref{tab:LE}).
-In general our extended GLE also encodes additional information about initial coherence terms of $\rho$ in the basis of $H_0$.
+In general, our extended GLE also encodes additional information about initial coherence terms of $\rho$ in the basis of $H_0$.
 For pure states, Eq.~\eqref{eq:extended_GLE} reads

 and so captures the notion of (non-)invertibility of the dynamics originated by $H_0$ via the dynamics from $H$.

 The observation that the extended GLE $\mathcal{G}_\rho(t',t)$ is nothing more than the characteristic function of a KDQ implies that there could be techniques to experimentally probe it.
 In this regard, as we will discuss in section~\ref{sec:interf}, the characteristic function of the KDQ can be accessed via an interferometric scheme.
-In section~\ref{sec:exp} we also put forward an experimental proposal involving NV centers in diamond to interferometrically determine the characteristic function of a generic KDQ and thus of $\mathcal{G}_\rho(t',t)$.
+Moreover, in section~\ref{sec:exp} we also put forward an experimental proposal involving NV centers in diamond to interferometrically determine the characteristic function of a generic KDQ distribution and thus $\mathcal{G}_\rho(t',t)$.